aws-samples/bobs-used-bookstore-sample/README.md

 ![Order view in Admin app](./media/app_post_sign-in.png)

 **Note:** The application supports self sign up.
-When users sign up to Bob's Bookstore they are granted access to the customer portal, but not to the administrator portal.
+When users sign up to Bob's Used Books they are granted access to the customer portal, but not to the administrator portal.
 Administrators cannot be added via self sign up, they must be added directly in the application's Cognito user pool.
-This reflects a real-world sign-up and administration experience.

 ### Tearing down infrastructure